It's Not All About The Music (Part 3) - Film And TV

 For about five years, during my time at university, I went through a stage where, when I had the time to sit in front of the telly, I ended up putting a TV show on, simply for the shorter length, which is ironic considering I would then watch about five or six in a row, ultimately watching for longer than the length of an average film.

-TV shows I really enjoyed watching include Arrested Development with it's silly but often clever humour; The I.T.
+TV shows I really enjoyed watching include The I.T.
 Crowd for Richard Ayoade's hilarious awkwardness; Sherlock, Dexter, and The Night Manager for their intense drama; Agents Of S.H.I.E.L.D. mostly due to the MCU link; Dollhouse, Firefly, and Buffy The Vampire Slayer because I really enjoyed the dynamic characters; The Crown simply because it's drama TV gold, where every actor is amazing in their role; and Fleabag for the superior wit of Phoebe Waller-Bridge.

 ONE HIT WONDERS

-There have, however, been a few films out there where the first viewing is enough and has left me moved, has opened my mind a little, or made me appreciate the small things in life.
+There have, however, been a few films out there where the first viewing left a lasting impression, opened my mind a little, or made me appreciate the small things in life.
 These films include Gladiator, Bohemian Rhapsody, Shawshank Redemption, Interstellar, A Star Is Born, and Joker.
-Each one has left me feeling a little different after watching, and in the latter's case, I can't say that the film was enjoyable but I can say that I appreciated it's quality and message.
+Each one has left me feeling a little different after watching, and in the latter's case, I can't say that the film was enjoyable but I can say that I appreciated its quality and message.

 Thanks for reading!
 Are there any films that left a lasting impression on you?
 Back to blog page